 MAHCP is calling on our provincial government to develop and execute a provincial allied health workforce plan to address staffing and workload issues and invest in a strong, sustainable system for the future.

-Manitoba’s healthcare system is struggling to recruit and retain skilled allied health professionals.
+Manitoba’s healthcare system is still struggling to recruit and retain skilled allied health professionals.
 Patient volumes — in diagnostics, mental health, home care, emergency settings, and more — have surged, but staffing has not kept pace.

-Soaring vacancy rates have resulted in prolonged levels of overtime, eroded morale, and negative impacts on patient care, creating circumstances in which Manitobans find themselves waiting longer and travelling further from home to access the care they need.
+Unsustainable vacancy rates have resulted in prolonged levels of overtime, eroded morale, and negative impacts on patient care, creating circumstances in which Manitobans find themselves waiting longer and travelling further from home to access the care they need.

 Here are just some examples of the impact of allied health staffing shortages: